ASWIN-SENTHILKUMAR2006/ASWIN-SENTHILKUMAR2006/README.md

 ## About

 I build web applications focused on clean, maintainable server-side code and pragmatic front-end interfaces.
 My primary stack is Java with Spring Boot on the backend, MySQL for persistent storage, and modern HTML/CSS/JavaScript for the frontend.
-Projects are often developed as personal learning exercises and prototypes; some repositories use JSON file storage for lightweight testing and quick iteration.
+Projects are often developed as personal learning exercises and prototypes.

 ## Core skills